Ogi Yōkan: Sōkichi Morinaga and Yasukichi Muraoka

 There are several theories regarding the origin of yōkan production in Ogi, but one widely accepted account is that around 1872 (Meiji 5), Sōkichi Morinaga (1845–1910), who ran a banquet business in Ogi, began experimenting with methods of boiling azuki beans he had learned from a clerk of Toraya in Osaka.
 Through trial and error, he developed his own method for making yōkan, and this version of events is supported by sources such as the Ogi City Office and the Yōkan Museum.

 In addition to producing and selling traditional red yōkan under the name Sakura Yōkan, Sōkichi also invented white yōkan in 1898 and tea yōkan the following year.
 During the First Sino-Japanese War (1894–1895), his yōkan was adopted as a sweet item for military canteens.
 The fact that the product maintained its quality even when shipped to distant battlefronts further enhanced its reputation, increasing demand.
 While there were originally only four or five yōkan producers in Ogi, this number gradually increased.
 By 1914 (Taishō 3), there were 29 producers, with a total output of 270,000 kin (about 162 tons) and a production value of 51,000 yen.
 In August of that year, the Ogi Yōkan Producers’ Guild was established.

 If Sōkichi Morinaga is considered the founder of Ogi yōkan, Yasukichi Muraoka (1884–1962) is regarded as the key figure in its further development.
 Originally a wholesaler of agricultural products, Yasukichi entered the yōkan business in 1899 (Meiji 32).
 He was an early adopter of mechanized production, which increased output, and he took advantage of the newly developed railway system by securing sales rights at train stations, significantly boosting sales.
 He also strategically leveraged Ogi’s location between two major military hubs—Sasebo Naval Arsenal and the 18th Army Division in Kurume—to expand his market, including military procurement.

 To further distinguish Ogi from other production areas, Yasukichi coined the name “Ogi Yōkan.”
 During World War II, his company produced yōkan for the navy under the brand Umi no Homare (Honor of the Sea).
 As the war progressed and resources such as sugar became scarce, many yōkan makers ceased operations.
 However, Muraoka’s company, along with Toraya (which produced Riku no Homare for the army and Umi no Isao for the navy), received special treatment as military suppliers and continued production throughout the war.

 Anecdotes

 Before World War II, Ogi Yōkan enjoyed particular fame in Manchuria.
-It is recorded that Aisin Gioro Pujie, the younger brother of the last emperor Puyi, once visited the head store of Muraoka to purchase Ogi Yōkan.
+It is recorded that Pujie, the biological younger brother of the last emperor Puyi, once visited the head store of Muraoka to purchase Ogi Yōkan.
 Pujie, who was also known as a skilled calligrapher, left behind a handwritten inscription during his visit.

 The renowned Japanese author Seichō Matsumoto, known for his fondness for yōkan, contributed an essay titled “Ogi Yōkan” to Ajiwai, the quarterly publication of the National Confectionery Industry Cooperative Association.